-Gaiman has gone back and forth about whether or not a second season of the show might be a possibility, but there’s been no official word one way or the other at this stage.
+Gaiman had gone back and forth about whether or not a second season of the show might be a possibility, suggesting in March 2019, just before the first series aired, that there wouldn't be another series after all.

 “The lovely thing about Good Omens is it has a beginning, it has a middle, and it has an end,” he said at SXSW in Austin, Texas.